MetPX/sarracenia/doc/sr_postv3.7.rst

        so net change is +6 characters. per header.
 Most v02 messages have 6 headers,
        net: +36 bytes

+   * In v03, the format of save files is the same as message payload.
+     In v02 it was a json tuple that included a topic field, the body, and the headers.

 Optimization Possibilities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~